Archive for the 'Directors: Scorsese' Category

 At the same time, the line of thinking I’m proposing casts light on the skills we deploy, mostly unawares, in experiencing films.
 No matter how simple-minded the movie, I think that we do things in following it; we exercise our narrative competence.
 On the other side, sorting things out this way can explain the range of choice and control open to the filmmaker.
 I think that the poetics of cinema I propose can help filmmakers become aware of the tools they are using–and perhaps encourage them to try other ones.
 My categories are derived from filmmaking craft, and perhaps they can in turn illuminate the practical tasks facing filmmakers.

 A couple of final points.
-I draw examples from a variety of films, many American (Cellular, Boyz N the Hood, You’ve Got Mail, etc.).
+In the chapter I draw examples from a variety of films, many American (Cellular, Boyz N the Hood, You’ve Got Mail, etc.).
 Despite my consideration of Ashes of Time, Claire Dolan, Memento, and other films, some readers will ask why I don’t consider more non-Hollywood examples.
 The choice was strategic: Hollywood films throw the areas I’m charting into sharp relief.
 They provide clear-cut (not necessarily simple) examples of my points.
 And historically, the dominance of Hollywood film in the world’s theatrical market have given them a lot of influence.
 Much of what we think of as non-Hollywood is based on attempts to revise or reject those norms.

 At the same time, I’m counting on readers cutting me some slack because I’ve written a lot about alternatives to Hollywood.
 My books on Eisenstein, Ozu, Dreyer, and Hong Kong cinema try to analyze diverse storytelling options.
 Elsewhere in Poetics of Cinema I discuss various narrative traditions, including varieties of network narratives and forking-path plots.
 Narration in the Fiction Film explores still other storytelling modes.
 And on this site I’ve had a lot to say about non-Hollywood constructive principles (for example, here and here).